A year ago I knew I wasn’t happy. I felt the discontent deep inside me. It rattled my bones.

 Is this what you’ve been waiting for your entire life?

-I knew at that moment that this wasn’t what I’d been waiting for my whole life.
+I knew at that moment that this wasn’t what I’d been waiting for.
 I knew that my younger self—although proud of the money and ostensible success of the corporate world—wouldn’t approve of what I’d become.
 And I knew that my future self would look back and wish I’d made a change.

 Two days later I sat down with my boss and told him I wanted to move on with my life.
 I had worked at the same corporation for twelve years, diligently climbing the corporate ladder one rung at time, but it was time for me to move on.
 We worked out an exit plan together, and in a few months I was out of there without a definitive plan of how to live.